Reusable spacecraft: History

 Development flights for SpaceX Starship test vehicles began in 2019.
 Starship is intended to be both a fully reusable spacecraft and launch vehicle.
 (Note: Both the spacecraft and entire launch vehicle are named Starship) Starship's first integrated launch with its booster was in 2023, and it reached space the same year.
-In 2024, Starship successfully reentered the atmosphere and completed propulsive splashdowns in the Indian Ocean, although as of January 2025 it has not been recovered from space intact.
+In 2024, Starship successfully reentered the atmosphere and completed propulsive splashdowns in the Indian Ocean.
+In 2026, SpaceX recovered a Starship after it splashed down in the Indian Ocean.